 Want to learn more about how these snap hooks can help protect your workers in the event of falls and how to trade-in your hold connectors for these new ergonomic options?

-Check out this full video presented by our fall protection specialists or contact them at 1-800-328-6146 today with any questions you may have about how to protect your hands with this new comfort grip connectors.
+Check out this full video presented by our fall protection specialists or contact them at 1-800-328-6146 today with any questions you may have about how to protect your hands with these new comfort grip connectors.